Bodhidharma's Shoe, Transcript with Notes,

 A monk asked master Joshu, does this dog have buddha nature or not.
 Joshu said "Mu".

-"Mu" is Chinese character meaning "Not have" which is a shocking and unexpected response because we are taught that we all have it --- dogs, people, trees, stars.
+"Mu" is Chinese character meaning "no" or "not have" which is a shocking and unexpected response because we are taught that we all have it --- dogs, people, trees, stars.
 Then what is this "mu".

 The student holds this question in the back of his consciousness with each breath.
 Concentrating on the question with all his might, "mu" becomes a burning ball stuck in the belly which can not be swallowed or spit up.